LeoKeidran/TCSO/chp/chp2.md

 ## 2-1

 This operation is perfect for improving your tool swithing due to the pacing needed to drain the thrombi as fast as possible. <br>
-When the op starts, don't forget the initial zoom, you have to do another, once you open the patient. <br>
+When the op starts, don't forget the initial zoom, once you open the patient.
+If you mash too fast however, you can accidentally zoom out, so be mindful to only hit A once. <br>
 You should start with dealing the thrombus at the very top left corner, working down the organ in a counter-clockwise fashion. <br>
 ![](./img/2-1_initial.png) <br>
 If you are especially fast, you might have to skip the second thrombi initially as it has a slightly delayed spawn.
 This means you must go for the third instead. <br>